 “Then Peter, turning about, seeth the disciple whom Jesus loved (John the Apostle) following; which also leaned on His breast at supper, and said “Lord, which is he that betrayeth Thee?
 Peter seeing him saith to Jesus: Lord, and what shall this man do?
 Jesus saith unto him, if I will that he tarry till I come, what is that to thee?
 Follow thou me”.

-Don’t try to fit them into your plans; be ready to yield yourself to God’s plan.
+Don’t try to fit them into your plans; be ready to yield them to God’s plan.

 I am heartbroken that I could not have been there for our beloved Ed, who we affectionately call King Edwin the First.
 Ed was number three (3) on the hit parade of the charter membership of Roslyn Park Wesleyan Church.
 The one English word that captures him is “gentleman”; gentle of the heart and soul, never forgetting his faith, family or church family, Brigadeer Boys and other outreaches.